oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/PODMAN_README.md

 **IMPORTANT:** You must make the changes specified in this section (customized for your environment) before you proceed to the next section.

-You must install and configure [Oracle Container Runtime for PODMAN](https://docs.oracle.com/en/operating-systems/oracle-linux/podman/) on Oracle Linux 8.5 or later to run Oracle RAC on PODMAN.Oracle Container Runtime for Podman Release 4.0.2 or later.
+You must install and configure [Oracle Container Runtime for PODMAN release 4.0.2 or later](https://docs.oracle.com/en/operating-systems/oracle-linux/podman/) on Oracle Linux 8.5 or later to run Oracle RAC on PODMAN.
 Each container that you will deploy as part of your cluster must satisfy the minimum hardware requirements of the Oracle RAC and GI software.
 An Oracle Oracle RAC database is a shared everything database.

 All data files, control files, redo log files, and the server parameter file (`SPFILE`) used by the Oracle RAC database must reside on shared storage that is accessible by all the Oracle Oracle RAC database instances.